Save Shagufta and Shafqat - persecuted Pakistani Christians

 Britain sends £383,000 in aid every day to Pakistan which is supposed to alleviate the suffering and destitution of beleaguered minorities.
 Pakistan's blasphemy laws are often used by Muslims to target Christians and other minorities.
 There is still a febrile atmosphere and much resentment amongst the community as a result of Asia Bibi’s release, which is going to make it hard for the couple to receive a fair trial.

-Please sign this petition asking Jeremy Hunt to intervene and secure the immediate release of Shagufta and Shafqat.
+Please sign this petition asking Pakistan's Prime Miinister Imran Kahn and UK Foreign Secretary Dominic Raab, to intervene and secure the immediate release of Shagufta and Shafqat.